24 Containers library [containers]

 A sequence container organizes a finite set of objects, all of the same type, into a strictly linear arrangement.

-The library provides four basic kinds of sequence containers: vector, forward_list, list, and deque.
+The library provides the following basic kinds of sequence containers: vector, inplace_vector, forward_list, list, and deque.

 In addition, array is provided as a sequence container which provides limited sequence operations because it has a fixed number of elements.